bjoerge/remon/README.md

 A development tool that restarts your node.js server after code changes

-It differs from other reload tools in that it checks for source file changes on incoming HTTP requests instead of watching the file system.
+It differs from other reload tools in that instead of watching the file system, it checks for source file changes on incoming HTTP requests.
 Whenever a change is detected, the incoming request is put on hold while the application restarts.
 When the restart is completed, the incoming request is resumed.

 `remon` does not require any configuration or setup, nor does it require you to modify existing code.
 It doesn't require (often cpu-intensive) file system watching as it just